collectiveaccess/pawtucket2/README.md

 * Improve path handling of TilePic (zooming image) server for certain system configurations
 * Update configuration, replacing no-longer-available Wikimedia map tile server with OpenStreetMap server
 * Fix for issue preventing display of authority element values in some cases
+* Fix confusing navigation when creating a new lightbox while viewing details of an existing one
 * Update selected vendor libraries

 Note that this version supports 7.3 and 7.4.
 It is not yet compatible with PHP 8.